ChrisRoark/beagle_scraper/README.md

 # Beagle Scraper

-Building the largest open-source Ecommerce and listing pages scraper in Python and BeautifulSoup4
+Building the largest open-source Ecommerce scraper in Python and BeautifulSoup4

 ## Usage

-No install or setup required.
+No install or setup required

 1. Download the files into a folder
 2. Create a urls.txt file with product category pages to be scraped like this one